badabam/zsh-setup/README.md

 - Setup the git user (name and email) and a simple git configuration
 - Create an ssh key and add the passphrase to the macOS keychain
 - Configure macOS: faster key repeat rate, faster hiding of the Dock, show all files (also hidden ones) in Finder
+- Show a list of optional apps to install

 ## How to run the setup